logo

 Dee Wallace-Stone stars as Karen White, a TV reporter who has contact with a notorious killer named Eddie the Mangler.
 Eddie agrees to meet Karen, but tries to kill her when he does.
 Karen is saved but is so traumatised by the incident, her colleague Dr George Waggner advises her to stay at The Colony, his isolated retreat that happens to be where he studies and treats werewolves.

 Once the viewer is safely ensconced in The Colony along with Karen, at around the 50 minute mark, we get our first glimpse of a werewolf.
 Director Joe Dante has introduced all the characters and established that there is something very odd about the forest hideaway in plenty of detail by this point, leaving only the action and scares for us to concentrate on.
-As Karen and her friend Terry slowly uncover the truth about The Colony, Dante uses the great forest locations and superb werewolf make-up to eclipse what was a slow beginning.
+As Karen and her friend Terry slowly uncover the truth about The Colony, Dante uses the great forest locations and superb werewolf make-up to scare the audience further.

 The Disc: